Prototyping and data modeling in the browser using TypeScript

 It is good practice to periodically check the browser's console for any errors or warnings, notably those produced by React.
 If you check now, you should see a warning about a missing "key" prop for list items.

-We could try to quickly fix this by using as a key the index of the item in the list.
+of the item in the list.
 But that is not recommended.
 If the items in the list are reordered or removed, the indices will change.
 We need a more stable identifier.

 This is an example of a limitation in our data model that we would probably not have noticed if we had not gone through this prototyping exercise and tried to render some sample data on the screen.
 I've seen this happen in a real setting.
 The backend did not produce unique IDs for items in a list, and the frontend had to go through all kinds of workarounds to implement the add/remove/edit functionality for that list.

-Let's introduce unique IDs for both questions and choices in form.ts:
+Let's introduce unique IDs for both questions and choices in form.ts

 export type QuestionId = string